avasdao/nexajs/web/src/pages/index.md

 ### Submit an issue

-If you find a technical issue that you feel requires the attention of the NexaJS core contributors, then feel free to open an issue.
+If you find a technical issue that you feel requires the attention of the NEXA.js core contributors, then feel free to open an issue.

 ### Join the community